bertrandmartel/aws-ssm-session/README.md

 ssm.sendText(connection, str, customSeqNum);
 ```

-So this way you can open any number of session simultaneously
+So this way you can open any number of sessions simultaneously

 ## Dependencies